bluzelle/blzjs/docs/api.md

 Returns a promise resolving to a boolean value - `true` or `false`, representing whether the key is in the database.

-Fails when a response is not received from the connection.

 ### keys\(\)

 Retrieve a list of all keys.